mrworf/iceshelf/README.md

 #### create filelist

 Adds an additional file, called `filelist.txt` which is a shasum compatible file which details the hash of each file in the backup (the produced backup files, not the backed up files) as well as their corresponding sha1 which can be checked with shasum, like so `shasum -c filelist.txt`.
 This is to tell you what files belong to the backup.
+It's used by iceshelf-restore.
+File will also be signed if signature is enabled (see security).

 *default is `yes`*